 She, too, was a fascinating woman.

-It didn't occur to me to bring flowers, as some others clearly do, but the girls and I each brought a stone to set on their marker.
-The sun set, and Matt did his darnedest to snap a photo of me with their marker even though I couldn't decide what facial expression would be appropriate--
+It didn't occur to me to bring flowers, as some others clearly do, but the kids and I each brought a stone to set on their marker.
+The sun set, and my partner did his darnedest to snap a photo of me with their marker even though I couldn't decide what facial expression would be appropriate--

 --and then we got back in the car and kept on driving on our own way home.